MattMW04/EducationSite/README.md

-# EducationSite 🎓
+# Access-EDUK 🎓

-EducationSite is a web application designed as part of a dissertation project to provide an interactive and user-friendly platform for educational purposes.
+Access-EDUK is a web application designed as part of a dissertation project to provide an interactive and user-friendly platform for educational purposes.
 The application allows users to create, manage, and participate in courses and quizzes.

 ## Features ✨